PayodPanda/VisualizingMachineLearning/README.md

 # VisualizingMachineLearning

-A go at visualizing machine learning methods.
+A stab at visualizing machine learning methods.
 This one focuses on visualizing the process of the logistic regression algorithm, with gradient descent.